 Each of my faults, the ones that I’m aware, seem to balance themselves out.

 Beliefs (Taleb goes on to say) are said to be path dependent if the sequence of ideas is such that the first one dominates.
-We may be programmed to build a loyalty to ideas in which we have invested time – a good salesman, for example, will take advantage of this principle.
+We may be programmed to build loyalty to plans in which we have invested time – a good salesperson, for example, will take advantage of this principle.

-A great trader on the other hand will change their belief (probability assessment) in an instance.
-That is why it is not a good idea to attempt to take the same trade of an expert: we know they are long, they said convincingly that they are going long, we follow and take the trade long – the expert went short.
+An excellent trader, on the other hand, will change their belief (probability assessment) in an instance.
+That is why it is not a good idea to attempt to take the same trade of an expert: we know they are long, they said that they are going long, we follow and accept the trade long – the expert went short!